← All tools Free Tool

 Google typically displays up to 155–160 characters on desktop and approximately 120 characters on mobile.
 However, Google sometimes shows longer descriptions (up to 300+ characters) for certain queries.
 As a practical rule, put the most important information in the first 120 characters to ensure visibility on all devices.

-Google rewrites titles for several reasons: the original title is too long and gets truncated, it does not match the search query well, it contains boilerplate text (like the site name repeated), or Google thinks a different element on the page better represents the content.
-To minimize rewrites, keep titles concise, front-load keywords, and ensure the title accurately describes the page.
+Google rewrites titles for several reasons: the original title is too long and gets truncated, it does not match the search query well, it contains boilerplate text (like the site name repeated on every page), or Google thinks the H1 or another on-page element better represents the content.
+According to recent studies, Google rewrites roughly 60–70% of titles.
+To minimize rewrites, keep titles concise, front-load the primary keyword, avoid repeating the brand on every page, and make sure the title actually describes the page content.

 Does this tool fetch my live page?